The 5 Best Reasons to Open an Offshore Bank Account

 - Peace of mind

-All of these reasons are the basic foundations of a healthy financial portfolio—there’s nothing new about this information.
-BUT, start to pair the basic elements of your personal finances with the current political climate.
+All of these reasons are the basic foundations of a healthy financial portfolio.
+There’s nothing new about this information.
+BUT, start to pair the basic elements of your personal finances with the lawsuit-happy climate.
 Then look at the state of the world today.
-In that light, the 5 main reasons why offshore banking is so popular will make much more immediate sense.
+In that light, the 5 main reasons why offshore banking is so popular will make much more sense.

 “If there’s one word I want to leave you with today, it’s this…Glocal.” -Natalie Keener from the movie Up in the Air